acdh-oeaw/generic-de-web-app/_posts/2016-08-14-part-5-clean-up-the-code.md

 # Remove hard coded links

 These malfunctions are clearly related with hard coded URLs we introduced in the last chapter.
 So let’s remove them.
-A task which is thanks to the devolpers of eXist-db not too dificult to manage, because they provided us with all the necessary variables we need to replace such changeable things like the name of the server or the name of the application.
+A task which is thanks to the developers of eXist-db not too difficult to manage, because they provided us with all the necessary variables we need to replace such changeable things like the name of the server or the name of the application.
+Those variables are declared in `modules/config.xqm`.

 ## Table of content (app:toc)